HKUSTDial/NL2SQL_Handbook/README.md

  <h1 align="center">Text-to-SQL Handbook</h1>

+ <h3 align="center">NL2SQL Handbook</h3>

-From this repository, you can view the [latest advancements](#-nl2sql-survey--tutorial) in NL2SQL (Text-to-SQL).
-This handbook corresponds to our survey paper: [A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?](https://arxiv.org/abs/2408.05109).
+From this repository, you can view the [📚latest advancements](#-nl2sql-survey--tutorial) in Text-to-SQL (a.k.a NL2SQL).
+This handbook corresponds to our survey paper: [📖A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?](https://arxiv.org/abs/2408.05109).
 We also provide [tutorial slides](./slides/NL2SQL_handbook.pdf) to summarize the key points of this survey.
-Based on the trends in the development of language models, we have created a river diagram of NL2SQL methods to trace the evolution of the NL2SQL field.
+Based on language model trends, we've created a river diagram of Text-to-SQL methods to trace the field's evolution.

-If you are a novice, don't worry—we have prepared a practical guide for you, covering a wide range of foundational materials [here](#-practical-guide-for-novice).
-We summarized NL2SQL related [applications](#-nl2sql-related-applications).
+If you are a novice, don't worry—we have prepared a practical guide for you, covering a wide range of [foundational materials](#-practical-guide-for-novice) and related [applications](#-nl2sql-related-applications). 📧If we missed any interesting work, connect with [us](#-connect-with-us).

 <p align="center">
 <img width="800" src="./assets/river.svg"/>